Meet the ethical food innovators who are taking it upon themselves to change how we eat, drink and shop.

 ‘War on the straw’ takes hold among popular bars and restaurants

 Millions of plastic straws, which end up in our oceans, are fatal hazards to marine life and sea birds.
-In the wake of a distressing video depicting a bloody sea turtle with a straw wedged up its nose, pub chain Oakman Inns stopped stocking plastic straws from their sites and opted for an eco alternative instead.
+In the wake Blue Planet and a distressing video depicting a bloody sea turtle with a straw wedged up its nose, pub chain Oakman Inns stopped stocking plastic straws from their sites and opted for an eco alternative instead.
 The move triggered other chains to swiftly follow suit – JD Wetherspoon, Be At One, The Alchemist, Laine Pub Company and Liberation Group, Hawksmoor, and Redcob Pubs to name just a few.
 More are expected to join them.

 Innovation in the world of straws is just the start – it’s estimated there’s five trillion pieces of plastic floating in the world’s oceans.
 So does the war on the straw really align with the actions of cutting out plastic as a whole?
 Well, quite possibly.